RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-hoodie.html.markdown

     stock: true
 ---

-Black hoodie with our hop logo on the front.
+Black hoodie with our hop logo on the front and word mark on the back.